Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Introduction

 Our approach builds on using the time-stepping algorithm pioneered in \cite{More77}, which was also used for studying existence of solutions for system~\eqref{eq:sysIntro} in \cite{KunzMont97}.
+This algorithm constructs a sequence of solutions, where each element of the sequence is an interpolation of points obtained by applying the proximal operator associated with domain of the multivalued function appearing in \eqref{eq:sysIntro}.
 With the help of an academic counterexample, we show how the assumptions imposed in \cite{KunzMont97} fail to hold for a dynamical system described by time-dependent complementarity relations.
 We study existence of solutions under conditions which overcome such restrictions.
 The basic idea is to construct a sequence of solutions.
 To construct an element of this approximate solution with a fixed sampling time, we first compute a set of points at sampled time instants by projecting the value of a certain function on the domain of the set-valued mapping.
 Using a novel interpolation technique among these discrete points, we obtain a sequence of absolutely continuous functions.
 Using the arguments based on Ascol\`a-Arzeli theorem, this sequence is shown to converge to an absolutely continuous function, which is then shown to be the unique solution of the original system.
 We generalize our result to the case where the right-hand side of \eqref{eq:sysIntro} has a single-valued Lipschitz vector field in addition to the set-valued maximal monotone operator.